barntsen/Eps/readme.md

 loops and generate parallel code for NVIDIA gpu's.
 Experiences so far with this compiler is encouraging.
-However, the market for scientific computation is small, so it is not likely that we will see compilers for other gpu's anytime soon.
+However, the market for scientific computation is small, so it is not likely that we will see compilers for new gpu's anytime soon.

 In the mean time I needed to incorporate gpu acceleration into legacy C/C++ code for at least three gpu architectures, NVIDIA, AMD and Mac M1.
 And probably